 This track quickly grew on me and I fell in love with Tulsa Flood’s vocals; it’s like a serenade for the deep-thinking and dark mannered folk.
 It’s a soulful performance that can reach the lonesome blues in anyone’s heart.

 Finding legitimate rock n’ roll is an increasingly difficult task this day and age, sadly.
 Sure, lots of people are playing modern variations of rock, but it all seems to fall by the wayside in terms of being something less than forgettable.
 Fortunately, Rhythm Affair is a band that has not only found their signature sound, but they keep expanding on it enough to keep things interesting, and each song which gets progressively more incredible.

 All throughout this album the excellent guitar work is evident and psychedelic in atmosphere.
 There’s a lot going on in these tracks but it never gets messy, and that’s the beauty of the way Rhythm Affair write their music.
 Rhythm Affair has the allure of a precious artifact from some bygone era.
 They are really good at doing what they’ve set out to.
 They come across committed less to the superficial trappings of their genre sound than to their own song-craft and performances, and that allows them to carry over these tracks with authenticity.

 Bob Vaden and River Rhythm drive the momentum of the engine room, making sure each rhythm stays comfortably in the pocket.
 Mason Kirk and Matt Brady explore their guitar dynamics, adding extra sonic dimensions, and embellishing track after track.
-Kevin Deon’s vocals is the cherry on top, the conclusive element which ultimately gives Rhythm Affair its defining sound.
+Tulsa Flood’s vocals is the cherry on top, the conclusive element which ultimately gives Rhythm Affair its defining sound.
 The album “Crapping Out” really caught me off guard, and kept me hooked from start to finish.

 OFFICIAL LINKS: WEBSITE